IEEE Photonics Society

 Dr. Lee Goldstein, Boston University, Boston, MA

-High Throughput, High Content Multiphoton Tissue Cytometry PDF
+High Throughput, High Content Multiphoton Tissue Cytometry Slides

 Prof. Peter So, Massachusetts Institute of Technology, Cambridge, MA